|Available asset types||Stocks, Bonds, Cryptocurrency|

 Free screeners are ideal for beginners, but often lack real-time data.

 One of the most popular and practical research tools for traders is the stock screener.
 But is a paid subscription worth it?
-It depends on your level of trading experience.
+It depends on your level of trading experience and how often you trade.

 What are stock screeners?